OgulcanErdag/aws-django-blog-capstone/Solution.md

 ## Break

-## Step 8: Write RDS database endpoint and S3 Bucket name in settings file given by ondia Fullstack Developer team and push your application into your own public repo on Github
+## Step 8: Write RDS database endpoint and S3 Bucket name in settings file given by Company Fullstack Developer team and push your application into your own public repo on Github

 - Examine the existing settings.py file .
 We need to change database configurations and S3 bucket information.
 But since it is not secure to hardcode some critical data in side the code we use SSM parameters.So use the new "settings.py" file located in `solution folder` which contains boto3 function to retrieve database parameters.

-- Movie and picture files are kept on S3 bucket named `awscapstones<name>blog` as object.
+- Movie and picture files are kept on S3 bucket named `aws-capstones-<name>-blog` as object.
 You should create an S3 bucket and write name of it on `/src/cblog/settings.py` file as `AWS_STORAGE_BUCKET_NAME` variable.
 In addition, you must assign region of S3 as `AWS_S3_REGION_NAME` variable

 - As for database; Users credentials and blog contents are going to be kept on RDS database.
 To connect EC2 to RDS, following variables must be assigned on `/src/cblog/settings.py` file after you create RDS;
   a.
 Database name - ondia